robertmassaioli/setdown/README.markdown

 This line says that "definitionName" is a new set definition that is a label for the intersection of "file-1.txt" and "file-2.txt".
 You can write more complicated expressions that this.

+### Example Setdown Projects

+You should read how setdown works in the sections below, however, if you wish to follow along by using a few descriptions then you should [checkout the setdown-examples project][2] on BitBucket.

 ### Input Files